beezwax/markdown-compiler/doc/parser.md

 one.
 It stops whenever it finds a match, returning true.

-The emphasis parser is quite similar to this one, so let's move onto something more interesting, like the sentence parser.
-Our rule was `Sentence := EmphasizedText | BoldText | Text`.
-Seems simple enough, we find one of the three possible rules.
+The emphasis parser is quite similar to this one, so let's move onto something more interesting: The sentence parser.
+Our rule is `Sentence := EmphasizedText | BoldText | Text`.
+Seems simple enough, `match_first` does the trick fos us:

 ```
 class SentenceParser < BaseParser